ap-csa-2024-2025/intro-assignment-kuuu111/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is: I like movies
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: How is your day?
-* List your sports and extracurriculars you participate in HELLO TESTT
+* List your sports and extracurriculars you participate in: just wrestling and merits